jwelmac/php-sdk-fcm/README.md

 - Sends all requests in the queue to the Firebase server

-- Returns an array mapping each token to the a boolean indicating whether the push was successful.
+- Returns an array mapping each token to a boolean indicating whether the push was successful.

 ## Setup